eclipse-langium/langium-website/hugo/content/tutorials/writing_a_grammar.md

 Basically, a MiniLogo program can be considered equivalent to a series of transformations on some drawing context.
 This goal for MiniLogo will guide our design throughout these tutorials.

 In addition, we'll want to get an idea of what our concrete syntax will be.
 This step can be done on paper if you like, but the overall goal is to get a feel for how you want the language to look.
-Your coice of concrete syntax will also drive your grammar's design.
+Your choice of concrete syntax will also drive your grammar's design.
 If your design is chosen well, it can simplify the way your grammar is constructed.
 If your syntax is complex, the grammar may also be complex as well.
 Not only this, but it's also important to try and strike a balance between syntax that is special to your language, and syntax that is at least somewhat shared with other languages.
 The more unfamiliar the language appears, the more likely your users will struggle trying to pick it up.

 In our case, we're going to use a C-like concrete syntax.
 This will make it easy to understand the structure of our programs for most users.
 This is also chosen because it allows us to use curly braces to delimit blocks of code, which is quite easy to implement in Langium.
-You could also go for a Python style language, where whitespace has significance in determing which block some code belongs to.
+You could also go for a Python style language, where whitespace has significance in determining which block some code belongs to.
 Unfortunately, this is not as easy to do out of the box with Langium, due to it ignoring whitespace by default, but it can be configured to work for such languages.

 ## Sketching the Grammar